Bankruptcy in Scotland

-If you get some benefits, like Universal Credit, Employment and Support Allowance or tax credits, then you won’t have to pay a fee to go bankrupt.
+If you get some benefits like Universal Credit, Employment and Support Allowance or tax credits, you don't have to pay a fee to be made bankrupt.

-If you don’t get any of these benefits, the fee for the Minimal Assets Process bankruptcy has been reduced to £50.
+If you don’t get any of these benefits, the fee is £150 for standard bankruptcy or £50 for the Minimal Assets Process.
+This goes to the Accountant in Bankruptcy.

 Alternatives to bankruptcy